Office:Arts & Technologies, Memorial Building Room 212, Plymouth, NH 03264

 BS, Drexel University; MA, Syracuse University; PhD, Temple University

-Mary Beth Ray received her Ph.D. from Temple University’s Media and Communication program in 2012 and her M.A. in Media Studies from Syracuse University’s Newhouse School of Public Communication in 2006.
+Mary Beth Ray received her Ph.D. from Temple University’s Communication & Media Studies program in 2012 and her M.A. in Media Studies from Syracuse University’s Newhouse School of Public Communication in 2006.
 Her research interests include digital technology and culture, popular music culture, feminist media studies, creative industries, critical cultural studies, and qualitative research methods.

 Dr. Ray’s book Digital Connectivity and Music Culture – Artists & Accomplices (2017) from Palgrave MacMillan explores how the rise of widely available digital technology impacts the way music is produced, distributed, promoted, and consumed, with a specific focus on the changing relationship between artists and audiences.

-Dr. Ray’s current research examines popular music, identity, and digital culture through The Adolescentia Project – a digital archive and accompanying book that documents reflections on albums people loved during adolescence: https://adolescentiaproject.com/
+Dr. Ray’s current research examines popular music, identity, and digital culture through The Adolescentia Project – a digital archive and anthology that documents reflections on albums people loved during adolescence: https://adolescentiaproject.com/.

-She is currently the Digital Director and Internet Culture area co-chair for the PCA/ACA (Popular Culture Association/American Culture Association) and the Music Culture area co-chair for MAPACA (Mid-Atlantic Popular & American Culture Association).
+She is currently the Internet Culture area co-chair for the PCA/ACA (Popular Culture Association/American Culture Association) and the Music Culture area co-chair for MAPACA (Mid-Atlantic Popular & American Culture Association).

 PSU Advisor, Lambda Pi Eta

 PSU Co-Chair, Women, Gender, and Sexuality Studies Council

 Distinguished Undergraduate Teaching Award Finalist, 2020

 Going Above and Beyond for PSU Students, 2021, 2022